xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 Obviously, the -288.32 is to pass to variable $offset in the function.

-Now question is how to determine this offset value for accurate Z height under current scope condition.
+Now question is how to determine this offset value for accurate Z height for and under current scope condition.

 .. _find_offset: